FlamongoBird/humhub-styles/README.md

 The CSS is a bit better now but it still doesn't override all styles, some places you visit (settings, etc) might look a bit janky.
 It doesn't really bother me because I rarely visit those places anyways.
 It also hides some stuff on the main dashboard page that I found annoying and centers the content which I like.

+# Sass

+If you use Magic CSS you can use the `style.sass` file as it supports CSS, Sass, and even Less.
+If not and you want my testing styles you can use `compiled.css` which has the compiled version of `style.sass`